 Located in the fertile Yadkin Valley, Elkin is a small North Carolina mountain town that offers historic buildings, artisanal Appalachian traditions and loads of outdoor recreation options.

-Christmas in Elkin starts with the Cypress Trails Festive Forest Winter Light Show, which is open on select nights from Nov 28 to Dec 2.
-It has 3 different themed walking trails, a fire pit, a HUGE ornament photo opp, and a new lighted maze.
+Christmas in Elkin starts with the Cypress Trails Festive Forest Winter Light Show.
+It has 3 different themed walking trails, a fire pit, holiday photo spots, and a new lighted maze.

-Thanksgiving weekend also includes the Holly Jolly Marketplace (Nov 13-Dec 21), a fundraiser for local scouts, and Trim a Tree for Charity, which begins Nov 29 and features decorated trees in the lot beside the Heritage Center.
+Thanksgiving weekend also includes the Holly Jolly Marketplace, a fundraiser for local scouts, and Trim a Tree for Charity featuring decorated trees in the lot beside the Heritage Center.

-The town’s main Christmas event, Light Up Elkin, starts at 5PM on Dec 6, with Santa’s arrival, late night holiday shopping, hayrides, train rides, live entertainment, holiday market vendors, a live nativity, and more!
+The town’s main Christmas event, Light Up Elkin is the first Friday in December, with Santa’s arrival, late night holiday shopping, hayrides, train rides, live entertainment, holiday market vendors, a live nativity, and more!

 READ MORE: The 15 Best Things to Do in Elkin NC & the Yadkin Valley